-Sessely Bernard

-Bayaka tracker Sessely is the primary voice of the film.
+Sessely Bernard Bayaka tracker Sessely is the primary voice of the film.
 The Bayaka are the often-marginalized, indigenous people of the Central African rainforest.

-Andrea Turkalo

-Andrea, who has been studying the Forest Elephants of Dzanga Bai for the past 23 years, brings a field biologist's perspective to the lives of the elephants.

-Zephirine Sosso Mbele

-As an eco-guard, Zephirine is on the front lines of the anti-poaching efforts and stands directly between the elephants and the rebel soldiers intent on profiting from the illegal ivory trade.
+Andrea Turkalo Andrea, who works with the Wildlife Conservation Society, has been studying the Forest Elephants of Dzanga Bai for the past 23 years, brings a field biologist's perspective to the lives of the elephants.
+Zephirine Sosso Mbele As an eco-guard, Zephirine is on the front lines of the anti-poaching efforts and stands directly between the elephants and the rebel soldiers intent on profiting from the illegal ivory trade.